 In this guide, I’m going to discuss everything you need to know about whether or not rats and mice can live together in the same cage.

-If you’re looking for a quick answer, here it is: Rats and mice cannot live in the same cage together, and it’s also not recommended to have both of them in separate cages.
+If you were about to put your rat and mice in the same cage, I have to warn you.
+Rats and mice cannot live in the same cage together, and it’s also not recommended to have both of them in separate cages nearby one another.
 If you want to keep these rodents as a pet, it’s best to choose one or the other, but not both.
 Mice can smell rats and since rats often kill them this odor terrifies them.
 In nature, rats often kill mice and there’s a very high chance that this will happen if you house them in the same cage.

 Can rats and mice live together in the same cage?